okand/cv/cv.md

     - 11 paid, 46 total

 - **[The Trenchfoot Collection] [trenchfoot]**

+    - A selection of photographs of a dog

 - **[The Best I Can Do] [deadline]** {Final Cut Pro X, Reason, Logic Pro}

+    - A music video for a song I wrote in my final year at University

-Much more — including a video game headline generator and this very CV — on my [GitHub] [github] profile
+Much more — including a video game headline generator and this very CV — on my [GitHub] [github] profile.

 [nkdsu]: http://nkd.su/ "nkd.su"